-My third installment in the MFA Mondays series on the benefits and practicalities of getting an MFA in Creative Writing covers the issue of finding the time to pursue on an MFA in the midst of an already busy life.
+This installment on the benefits and practicalities of getting an MFA in Creative Writing covers the issue of finding the time to pursue on an MFA in the midst of an already busy life.

 Q (Alison): Did you work full-time and go to school?
 Or were you able to focus on school full-time?
 How much time did you spend each week on school work – reading, writing, studying, working with other students, etc.?

 Another consideration was the length of the residencies.
-With a family I could not devote my entire vacation time for two years to attending residencies, so the fact that at Queens the residencies are seven days worked well for me.
-A lot of low-residency programs have 10-day residencies which would have eaten up all my vacation time.
+Having a family I could not devote my entire vacation time for two years to attending residencies.
+Thus, the seven-day residencies at Queens worked well for me.
+A lot of low-residency programs have 10-day residencies, which would have eaten up all my vacation time.